junglok/tem-docs/docs/relion.rst

 .. code-block:: bash

-  (for relion 2.1 w/ GPU support) RELION_QSUB_TEMPLATE /tem/home/tem/relion-2.1/gpu/bin/qsub.bash
-  (for relion 3.0-beta w/ GPU support) RELION_QSUB_TEMPLATE /tem/home/tem/relion3/gpu/bin/qsub.bash
+  (for relion 3.0.7 w/ GPU support) RELION_QSUB_TEMPLATE /tem/home/tem/_Applications/relion-3.0.7/gpu/bin/qsub-relion3-gpu.bash

 Unlike CPU cluster, we have set the RELION_QSUB_EXTRA_COUNT to 3 for the use of GPGPU cluster, where each extra option describes "Number of Nodes", "Number of processes per each node", and "Number of GPUs per node", respectively.
 All these values can be accessed by XXXextra1, XXXextra2XXX, XXXextra3XXX in the batch job script template.